LuizFernando991/Menu-App/README.md

 ## More informations

-The project also features functionality for creation, editing, and deletion both in the frontend and backend.
+The project also features functionality for creation, editing, deletion, pagination and search filters in the frontend and backend.